Famly ApS, Købmagergade 19, 2tv., 1150 Copenhagen, Denmark

 14. Limitations of Liability

 14.1.
-Famly is only liable for data protection losses, costs and expenses incurred as a result of i) Famly not complying with its obligations under this DPA; ii) Famly not complying with its processor obligations under the Applicable Data Protection Laws; or iii) Famly’s Authorised Sub-Processor not complying with its data protection obligations (whether imposed under contract to Famly or by Applicable Data Protection Laws).
+Famly is only liable for data protection losses, costs and expenses incurred as a result of i) Famly not complying with its obligations under this DPA; ii) Famly not complying with its Processor obligations under the Applicable Data Protection Laws; or iii) Famly’s Authorised Sub-Processor not complying with its data protection obligations (whether imposed under contract to Famly or by Applicable Data Protection Laws).

 14.2.
 Each Party’s total aggregate liability arising out of or related to this DPA shall be subject to the exclusions and limitations of liability set forth in section 13 of the Agreement, unless otherwise agreed.

 14.3.
-Subject to clause 14.1 and 14.2, each party (the “Indemnifying Party”) will indemnify the other Party (the “Indemnified Party”) against all claims and proceedings and all liability, loss, costs and expenses incurred by the Indemnified Party as a result of any claim made or brought by a Data Subject or other legal person in respect of any loss, damage or distress caused to them, or any fine imposed by a Supervisory Authority, as a result of any breach of the Applicable Data Protection Laws by the Indemnifying Party, its employees or agents, provided that the Indemnified Party gives to the Indemnifying Party prompt notice of such claim, full information about the circumstances giving rise to it, reasonable assistance in dealing with the claim and sole authority to manage, defend or settle it.
+Subject to clause 14.1 and 14.2, each party (the “Indemnifying Party”) will indemnify the other Party (the “Indemnified Party”) against all claims and proceedings and all liability, loss, costs and expenses incurred by the Indemnified Party as a result of any claim made or brought by a Data Subject or other legal person in respect of any loss, damage or distress caused to them, or any fine imposed by a regulatory authority, as a result of any breach of the Applicable Data Protection Laws by the Indemnifying Party, its employees or agents, provided that the Indemnified Party gives to the Indemnifying Party prompt notice of such claim, full information about the circumstances giving rise to it, reasonable assistance in dealing with the claim and sole authority to manage, defend or settle it.

 15. Obligations to Inform, Amendments & Data Protection Officer

 15.1.
 Where the Customer Data becomes subject to search and seizure, an attachment order, confiscation during bankruptcy or insolvency proceedings, or similar events or measures by third parties while in Famly’s control, Famly will notify the Customer of such action without undue delay and follow the Customer’s reasonable instructions to preserve the confidentiality of the Customer Data.
-Famly will, without undue delay, notify to all pertinent parties in such action, that any Customer Data affected thereby is in the Customer’s sole property and area of responsibility, that Customer Data is at the Customer’s sole disposition, and that the Customer is the responsible body in the sense of the Applicable Data Protection Laws.
+Famly will, without undue delay, notify to all pertinent parties in such action, that any Customer Data affected thereby is in the Customer’s sole property and area of responsibility, that Customer Data is at the Customer’s sole disposition, and that the Customer is the responsible body pursuant to the Applicable Data Protection Laws.